billoxbury/blitscan/scrape/README.md

 ## TO-DO

-In descending order of priority:

-- Decouple the database (and JSON) into cloud storage.
-- Widen the domain set until the coverage is felt to be realistically representative of the main sources used by BirdLife.
-(Should be informed by the most-cited sources by BirdLife in the recent past.)
-- Add a scanning step for tables of contents of selected journals. (_Done for journals now listed in the scraper dashboard._)
+- Add scanners for _Oryx_ and _biorxiv_.
+Check xpr for domains like _ebird.org_ that are proxied.
+- Add more foreign-language domains.
 - Consolidate the acquisition rate from current domains.
 For example, some are giving large numbers of 503 server errors for reasons that aren't clear.
 [UPDATE: the issue here is some journals' use of Cloudflare.
 I've approached ConBio on this.]
 - Explore how to extend the process to subscription domains (as opposed to open access).
-- Related to the previous point, engage some of the journal publishers directly.
-Can they be persuaded to offer support as a 'global good'?
+- Related to the previous point, engage some of the journal publishers directly. _Started for conbio, needs to reach a decision._
 - Widen the set of text blocks that are extracted from each URL.
 - Explore the optimisation problem (e.g. as a multi-armed bandit problem on the set of search terms).